laszlocph/website/src/index.md

 In the fall of 2016 I set out to start Laszlo Cloud, a consultancy to elevate team cultures through automation and tooling.

-As a former senior engineer and later engineering director I gained perspective to effectively operate on many levels of your organization.
+As a former senior engineer and later engineering director I gained the perspective to effectively operate on many levels of your organization.

 I feel home in developer advocacy, building CI/CD pipelines and Cloud infrastructure, up to stakeholder management.
 This gives me the secret sauce for driving the DevOps transition.
 I believe if technology and project management is backing up each other, change is possible.

 ![Laszlo Fogas](laszlo.jpg){:width="25%"}